Saw – The Ride: Queue

-The entrance is situated at the back of Saw Plaza.
-The exterior queue line consists of mock razor wire fences and various props that resemble torture elements from the films.
-Walkie talkie recordings of panicked policemen inside the building are played for guests waiting in line.
-Loud ambient music is played throughout the area.
-The queue travels around the back of the warehouse and then into the building itself.
-Inside, riders walk through a dimly lit corridor, with four shotguns hanging from the ceiling.
-The guns 'fire' every 90 seconds to give a jump effect.
-The corridor leads up some stairs past a cage with a trap (the Rack from Saw III).
-Traveling up the stairs, Billy the Puppet can be seen and heard on TV monitors, at certain times explaining the "rules" of the ride.
-Above the queue, a body is seen tangled in barbed wire (referencing the first Saw), before the queue goes into the station.
-Here, mannequin parts are fixed in various small devices or hanging from the walls next to Billy the Puppet on his tricycle (taken from Saw Alive), and misted windows flash on the wall opposite the queue.
-In the ride station, a digital countdown timer is visible above the gates.
+The ride entrance is located at the rear of Saw Plaza.
+The exterior queue line is themed with mock razor-wire fencing and a variety of props designed to resemble torture devices featured in the Saw film series.
+Recorded walkie-talkie audio of panicked police officers plays within the building, while loud ambient music is broadcast throughout the queue area.
+The queue route winds around the back of the warehouse before entering the structure.

+Inside, guests proceed through a dimly lit corridor featuring four shotguns suspended from the ceiling, which simulate firing approximately every 90 seconds to create a sudden jump effect.
+The corridor leads up a staircase passing a caged replica of the Rack trap from Saw III.
+Along the stairs, television monitors intermittently display Billy the Puppet, who explains the "rules" of the ride.
+Overhead, a body entangled in barbed wire—a reference to the original Saw film—is visible before the queue enters the station.

+Within the station area, mannequin body parts are mounted in small mechanical devices or suspended from the walls alongside Billy the Puppet on his tricycle, a prop taken from Saw Alive.
+Misted windows opposite the loading platform intermittently flash, and a digital countdown timer is displayed above the loading gates.

-Once finished, riders exit the cars and walk back down another stairway.
-The two industrial fans on the exterior of the Saw warehouse are seen on the wall by the exit path.
-A short video of Billy plays at the end of the stairs.
-More mannequin parts hang from above, as well as a severed head on a weighing scale (as seen in a poster for Saw IV).
-Riders then exit the building and pass the Saw Store and Photo Booth.
+Upon completion of the ride, guests disembark and descend a separate stairway.
+Along the exit route, industrial fans mounted on the exterior wall of the warehouse are visible, and a short video featuring Billy plays at the base of the stairs.
+Additional themed props, including more mannequin body parts and a severed head on a weighing scale—referencing promotional imagery from Saw IV—are displayed overhead.
+Riders then exit the building, passing the Saw Store and photo booth.